jblukach/caretaker/README.md

 An orange result indicates that one or more threat-intelligence feeds have flagged the IP address as suspect.
 The system will list the specific feeds, allowing for further investigation or remediation.

-### Sender Policy Framework

-Maintaining a strong domain reputation is essential for ensuring reliable email deliverability, protecting your brand, and enhancing your overall security posture.
-A domain reputation review helps identify which IP addresses and domains are authorized to send emails on behalf of your domain and highlights any potential threats.

-By visiting [https://spf.4n6ir.com/?4n6ir.com](https://spf.4n6ir.com/?4n6ir.com), you can perform a reputation check for the **4n6ir.com** sending domain.

 ## Attribution

 Open Source Intelligence (OSINT) feeds refresh every morning at **11:00 AM UTC**.